-We already reviewed this in Chapter 5, but to make your life a little easier, I’ve created an abbreviated checklist version you can use for each project.
+We already reviewed this in Chapter 5, what to include in your fashion portfolio, but to make your life a little easier, I’ve created an abbreviated checklist version you can use for each project.

 - Inspiration (required): moodboards to show the origin of your ideas and your research process

 - Can be as simple as a small collage of 4-8 photos

 - Ideation (optional): rough hand sketches / sketchbook to show how your ideas evolve

 - A page or two from your sketchbook, not every style needs to be represented